China faces bumpy road to normal as infections surge

 On Tuesday, the government announced it would relax restrictions on travel out of China and resume issuing passports for tourist travel for the first time in nearly three years.
 That sets up a possible flood of Chinese travelers going abroad at a time when other governments are alarmed by the rise in infections.

 The United States, Japan and other governments have announced virus test requirements for travelers arriving from China.
-They cite the lack of information from Beijing about the spread of the virus and possible mutations into new forms.
+They cite the lack of information from Beijing about the spread of the virus and the possible development of new mutations.

+The World Health Organization, in a statement, said Chinese health officials had briefed the agency Friday on the situation, including the monitoring of coronavirus variants.
+The WHO said it “again asked for regular sharing of specific and real-time data” on genetic sequencing, vaccinations, hospitalizations and deaths.

-“The development of the epidemic is relatively fast,” said Wu Zunyou, chief epidemiologist for the China Center for Disease Control and Prevention, at a press conference Thursday.
-“The flow of people and the risk of respiratory infectious diseases in winter may make the epidemic situation more complicated.”
+At a press conference Thursday, Wu Zunyou, chief epidemiologist for the China Center for Disease Control and Prevention, noted the epidemic was developing “relatively fast.”

+“The flow of people and the risk of respiratory infectious diseases in winter may make the epidemic situation more complicated,” he said.

 The ruling party faces increased pressure to get consumers out of their homes and spending as global demand for Chinese exports weakens after the Federal Reserve and European central banks raised interest rates to cool economic activity and tame surging inflation.